Nationwide Property Records, Liens, & Documents, including Deeds

-Real Estate Property Records (also public property records, property ownership records) is public information in the United States of America, which means anyone can access them.
-County Recorder of deed and Courthouse and Property (Tax) Assessor's offices maintain real estate records.
+Real Estate Property Records (also known as public property records and property ownership records) are public information in the United States of America, meaning anyone can access them.
+The County Recorder of Deeds and the Courthouse and Property (Tax) Assessor's offices maintain real estate records.

-A few years ago, researching property information or running a title search intended visiting the local recorder's office, filling out forms, and paying a fee for each copy of a property record or a document.
-Advancements in high-speed and secure e-commerce have made it possible to search and deliver millions of real property records via the Internet.
-Nowadays, researching and retrieving property information, generating property reports, or uncovering hidden real estate assets takes only minutes.
+A few years ago, researching property information or running a title search involved visiting the local recorder's office, filling out forms, and paying a fee for each copy of a property record or a document.
+Advancements in high-speed and secure e-commerce have enabled the online search and immediate delivery of millions of real property records.
+Nowadays, researching and retrieving property information, generating property reports, or uncovering hidden real estate assets can be done in just minutes.

-In addition to property reports, localized radius searches, and custom property research, HomeInfoMax also offers free links to maps, county officials, and demographic information, and several options for filtering, storing, saving, downloading, and printing property reports, documents, and marketing leads.
-Our conventional research is limited to County and State, or City and State, or ZIP Code.
+In addition to property reports and custom property research, HomeInfoMax also offers free links to maps, county officials, and demographic information, as well as several options for filtering, storing, saving, downloading, and printing property reports, documents, and marketing leads.
+Our conventional research is limited to County and State, or City and State, or a ZIP code.
 We also developed an Asset Finder option that works Statewide and Nationwide.
 Those are high-level methods designed to search and locate real estate assets throughout the state or the entire country.
-Asset search is possible with a current Owner's Name or a Mailing Address.
+An Asset search is possible with a current Owner's Name or Mailing Address.

 A flexible search does not require the exact property address.
-Using a property owner name or a business name is one of the possibilities available to our subscribers.
-Searching with a formatted Assessor's Parcel Number (Tax Number) is another excellent method.
-We are ideally suited to establish the property owner's location and mailing address, as well as verify the residency.
+One option available to our subscribers is to use the property owner's name or a business name.
+Another excellent method is searching with an Assessor's Parcel Number (Tax Number).
+We are ideally suited to establish the property owner's location and mailing address, as well as verify their residency.
 We have also incorporated free State/County/City/ZIP Search tools for looking up Counties and Cities throughout the United States and reviewing county demographics.

-Having access to diverse real estate data presents particular technological challenges, as well as unique opportunities.
+Access to diverse real estate data presents particular technological challenges and unique opportunities.
 We are monitoring and capturing most updates and title transfers within days.
-Regrettably, some counties are still not modernized enough to offer up-to-the-minute information, yet we monitor all available sources and promptly incorporate the most recent updates.
-Our State/County Coverage area of property records is the largest in the nation and includes virtually all types of Real Estate properties, such as residential, commercial, industrial, agricultural, vacant lands, time-shares, and others.
+Regrettably, some counties are still not sufficiently modernized to provide up-to-the-minute information; however, we track all available sources and promptly incorporate the most recent updates.
+Our State/County Coverage area of property records is the largest nationwide.
+It includes all Types of Real Estate properties, such as residential, commercial, industrial, agricultural, vacant land, timeshares, and more.
 We offer property information throughout all 50 states and cover over 98.8% of real property owners in the United States – that makes us the largest provider of real estate records, documents, liens, and parcel maps in the country.

 In addition to researching property profiles, our users can obtain Property Title History, Voluntary Liens, Involuntary Liens, and Property Legal & Vesting reports.
-Real estate reports may consist of many elements; we also offer digital copies of actual recorded documents (Deeds) as Document Images and Parcel Maps reflecting the legal boundaries and dimensions of each parcel.
-Our comprehensive Detailed Property Reports do not contain title history, lien records, or full Legal & Vesting descriptions.
-The property Title History report (also called Transaction History Report) is moderately different and principally deals with chronological events of financial transactions (mortgages) and ownership (title) transfers.
-The property Voluntary Liens report (also called Debt Report) is a more comprehensive report made up of chosen liens with chronological events of financial and ownership transactions on a property, such as the status of secured financial interests, releases, and assignments and foreclosures.
-The Involuntary Liens Report shows liens on a property to secure money owed to the third party by the property owner.
-It includes Mechanic's Liens, HOA Liens, Bankruptcy Liens, Judgment Liens, Federal Tax, and IRS Liens, State, County, City other municipality Liens, Support Judgment, and Divorce.
-The Legal & Vesting report consists of 2 distinct factors – the Legal part deals with property legal description, and the Vesting part deals with property ownership and the status and manner in which title of ownership is held (title vesting).
-Our instant Legal & Vesting report also includes the latest property tax.
-As an extra service, we also offer Property Building Permit Records providing construction records that may also include recent and previous remodeling or other property improvements requiring permits.
+Real estate reports may consist of many elements; we also offer digital copies of actual recorded documents (Deeds) as Document Images and Parcel Maps reflecting the legal boundaries and dimensions.
+Our comprehensive Detailed Property Reports do not include title history, lien records, or full Legal & Vesting descriptions.
+The Property Title History report (also known as the Transaction History Report) is moderately different and primarily deals with chronological events of financial transactions (mortgages) and ownership (title) transfers.
+The Property Voluntary Liens report (also known as a Debt Report) is a more comprehensive document that includes selected liens, along with a chronological record of financial and ownership transactions on a property, such as the status of secured financial interests, releases, and assignments, foreclosures, and other relevant details.
+The Involuntary Liens Report shows liens on a property to secure money owed to a third party by the property owner.
+It includes Mechanic's Liens, HOA Liens, Bankruptcy Liens, Judgment Liens, Federal Tax Liens, IRS Liens, State, County, City, and other municipality Liens, Support Judgment, and Divorce.
+The Legal & Vesting report comprises two distinct components: the Legal part addresses the property's legal description, and the Vesting part examines property ownership, including the status and manner in which ownership title is held (title vesting).
+Our instant Legal & Vesting report also includes the latest property tax numbers.
+As an additional service, we also offer Property Building Permit Records, which provide construction records that may also include recent and previous remodeling or other property improvements requiring permits.

-One of the advantages of modern technology is our ability to manipulate, categorize and organize property data in highly optimized ways to make it exceptionally beneficial to our users.
+One of the advantages of modern technology is our ability to manipulate, categorize, and organize property data in highly optimized ways, making it exceptionally beneficial to our users.
 For example, a property search via a street address range will produce owner names, addresses, and parcel numbers of all properties within that specified range.
-Similarly, searching by owner or business name will generate all properties owned by a specified individual or a business within your selected area.
+Similarly, searching by owner or business name will generate all properties owned by a specified individual or business within your selected area.
 All our subscribers get the Homeowners Lists program at no additional cost.
-This program contains residential homeowners' lists and all other types of real property owners.
+This program includes residential homeowners' lists and all other types of real property owners.

-For highly customized and personalized property searches and concise Single-Line Property Reports, our Property Research & Lead Generation program is one of the most modernized systems used by professionals who look for ways to custom-tailor and fine-tune their marketing needs.
-Suppose you have unique property search requirements or are interested in target marketing with customized search variables.
-In that case, we offer two choices: our exclusive Property Research & Lead Generation and Radius Search programs are available to all our subscribers.
-If you research within the boundaries of a neighborhood, the Radius Search program originally designed for Real Estate "farming" will identify immediate properties and property owners within proximity to the target property.
+Our highly customized and personalized property searches, as well as our Property Research & Lead Generation program, are among the most modernized systems used by professionals seeking to tailor and fine-tune their marketing needs.
+Suppose you have unique property search requirements or are interested in targeting specific markets with customized search variables.
+In that case, we offer our exclusive Property Research & Lead Generation available to all our subscribers.

-Custom property research and radius searches would not have been possible without sophisticated and highly synchronized search algorithms.
-All these programs also include most types of real estate properties throughout all 50 states.
+Most property research tools would not have been possible without sophisticated and highly synchronized search algorithms.
+These programs also encompass a wide range of real estate properties across all 50 states.

 Property Records Restrictions

-The amount of property information available within a particular geographic area varies depending upon what each state legislates to the property recorders to make it public.
-For instance, the following states: Idaho, Indiana, Iowa, Kansas, Missouri, New Mexico, Texas, Utah, and Wyoming are non-disclosure states, meaning they do not have to make certain property data public, such as property sale price and/or sale date.
+The amount of property information available within a particular geographic area varies depending on what each state legislates for property recorders to make public.
+For instance, the following states — Idaho, Indiana, Iowa, Kansas, Missouri, New Mexico, Texas, Utah, and Wyoming — are non-disclosure states, meaning they do not have to disclose specific property data to the public, such as the property sale price and/or the sale date.
 Other key states, such as California, Florida, New York, and most others, make virtually all Real Estate records accessible to the public.
-A few states, such as California also may impose public restrictions on the availability of property records of elected officials.
+A few states, such as California, may impose public restrictions on the availability of property records of elected officials.

 How to Retrieve Property Records

-Today, Real Estate property records are easily obtainable from the Internet, and HomeInfoMax provides secure, convenient, and instant access to the leading nationwide property records databases.
+Today, Real Estate property records are readily obtainable from the Internet, and HomeInfoMax provides secure, convenient, and instant access to the leading nationwide property records databases.

 ABRIDGED DEFINITIONS